ybyzek/theniledev-examples/webapp/README.md

 4. Logout.
 Then instead of logging in as an existing user, sign up as a new user.
 Enter any email/password, then create an organization name.

 5. Create a new instance.
-If you are running the reconciler in a separate terminal window (see [initialize Nile](#initialize-nile)), then observe the resources being provisioned and updating Nile with its status.
+If you are running the reconciler in a separate terminal window (see [Setup](#setup)), then observe the resources being provisioned and updating Nile with its status.

-6. As a Nile developer: log into the [Nile Admin Dashboard](https://nad.thenile.dev/) to see the control plane and entity instances.
+6. As a Nile developer: Login to the [Nile Admin Dashboard](https://nad.thenile.dev/) via SSO to see the control plane and entity instances (If your developer account is not SSO, enter the `NILE_DEVELOPER_EMAIL` and `NILE_DEVELOPER_PASSWORD` values you specified in the `.env` file).

-Notice the multi-tenancy features, with tenants belonging to different organizations.
+7. From the dashboard, notice the multi-tenancy features, with tenants belonging to different organizations.
-For the email and password, use the `NILE_DEVELOPER_EMAIL` and `NILE_DEVELOPER_PASSWORD` values you specified in the `.env` file.

 Your dashboard should resemble below:

    ![image](images/nad.png)